FAQs

 The claim alleges that Valve Corporation is breaching competition law by:

-• Preventing price competition – Valve impose price restrictions which mean that games sold on Steam cannot be offered at lower prices on other platforms, making it harder for rivals to compete and keeping prices high.
+- Preventing price competition – Valve impose price restrictions (“Price Parity Obligations”, or wide most favoured nation clauses “MFNs”) which mean that games sold on Steam cannot be offered at lower prices on other distribution platforms, making it harder for rivals to compete and keeping prices high throughout the PC gaming market.

-• Controlling pricing and release timing for in-game content – Developers are restricted from offering add-on content at lower prices or earlier on other platforms, limiting consumer choice and value.
+- Controlling pricing and release timing for in-game content – Developers are restricted from offering add-on content at lower prices or at earlier release dates on other distribution platforms, limiting consumer choice and value.

 We allege that this behaviour has harmed competition and led to inflated prices for UK gamers.
-Under UK competition law, companies with a dominant market position are not allowed to block fair competition or control pricing in this way.
+Under UK competition law, companies with a dominant market position are not allowed to block fair competition or control pricing in this way (Competition Act, 1998, Chapter 2).

 This claim is about making sure powerful companies like Valve play fair, so that gamers benefit from lower prices, better platforms, and real choice.
 Read more about the claim and view our key documents.